dierickdie/lucy/README.md

 No

 #### Encoder?
-Not anymore.
-Encoders are a dead meme
+Not anymore; they're are a dead meme

 #### Flex cuts?
 See response to encoder